 ← Back Published on

-Don’t we just want to know what’s down there, in the darkness?
+And isn’t that why we read horror?
+Don’t we want to know what’s down there, in the deepest, darkest chambers of our hearts?

 *